mParticle/docs/src/pages/guides/platform-guide/calculated-attributes/index.md

 The following date ranges are supported:

 * **Within the Last**: limit calculations to the window of X days or weeks ago to now.
 For example, most frequent product categories viewed over the last 30 days.
-Using this date range will always produce
 * **Since**: limit calculations to the window of: a set start date to now.
 For example, number of orders made since Jan 1st of 2020.
 * **All Time**: Do not limit calculations by date range; use all available data.